 This dual enrollment Anatomy & Physiology course explores the structure and function of the human organism on the cellular, tissue, organ, and system levels.
 Cellular metabolism, histology, and the following body systems will be examined: integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive.
-Upon successful completion this course, students should be able to demonstrate a basic knowledge of the anatomy and physiology of the human body, identity the principal systems of the human body, describe fundamental structural and physiological features of the major organs and organ systems, explain the fundamental physiological mechanisms for maintenance of homeostasis within the human body and explain how disease is essentially a disruption of homeostasis, and define medical terminology common to the study of basic human anatomy and physiology.
+Upon successful completion this course, students should be able to demonstrate knowledge of the anatomy and physiology of the human body, identity the principal systems of the human body, describe fundamental structural and physiological features of the major organs and organ systems, explain the fundamental physiological mechanisms for maintenance of homeostasis within the human body and explain how disease is essentially a disruption of homeostasis, and define medical terminology common to the study of human anatomy and physiology.
 After successful completion of this course, students are eligible for 4 dual enrollment credits through Fitchburg State University.
+Dual enrollment partnerships are currently being explored with other 4 year colleges.